RESEARCH GRANT PROGRAMS

 The Children's Cardiomyopathy Foundation (CCF) takes a leadership role in accelerating basic science, clinical, epidemiologic, and translational research on cardiomyopathies affecting children aged 18 years and younger.

-The Foundation currently has research partnerships with the National Institutes of Health-funded Pediatric Cardiomyopathy Registry (PCMR), American Heart Association (AHA), and American Academy of Pediatrics (AAP) to fund research on dilated, hypertrophic, restrictive, arrhythmogenic right ventricular, and left ventricular noncompaction cardiomyopathy as it relates to the pediatric population.
+The Foundation currently has research partnerships with the National Institutes of Health-funded Pediatric Cardiomyopathy Registry (PCMR), American Heart Association (AHA), and American Academy of Pediatrics (AAP) to fund research on dilated, hypertrophic, restrictive, arrhythmogenic, and left ventricular noncompaction cardiomyopathy as it relates to the pediatric population.
 View past CCF grant awards.

 CCF & American Heart Association